-- (i) Maintaining a balanced composition of executive, non-executive and independent non-executive directors ("INED"). - (ii) Complying with the relevant requirements of the Listing Rules.
+- (i) Maintaining a balanced composition of Executive Directors, Non-executive Directors and Independent Non-executive Directors ("INED"). - (ii) Complying with the relevant requirements of the Listing Rules.

 Professional Qualifications

 - (i) Maintaining the Board with Directors with balanced professional qualifications. - (ii) Complying with the Listing Rules requirements that at least one INED must have professional qualifications or accounting or related financial management expertise as provided under Rule 3.10(2) of the Listing Rules.